Are Linux laptops worth it as we enter 2024? My thoughts

 Prices

-Check prices of the DELL XPS 15 with Ubuntu on:
+To check out the latest prices of the DELL XPS 15 with Ubuntu on Amazon, click here. (advertisement)

 Evaluating Performance and Compatibility